Hallo Bonjour Здравствуй Konnichiwa Hola

 Monolingualism is no longer an option in the modern world as everyone at IVC knows.

 Students opt which language to continue studying during Year 8 so that in Year 9 learning can focus on ensuring a solid grammatical base, whilst constantly broadening the leaner's vocabulary.
-Students continue to have four lessons over the fortnight and use Expo 3 (red for higher tier, green for foundation tier).
-In our teaching we regularly refer to the wider world and learning language for real purposes.
-To this end, students are offered two exchanges to France, as outlined below.
+Students have six lessons over the fortnight in year 9 and 4 lessons in years 10 and 11.
+We use the Studio GCSE for Edexcel textbooks.
+In our teaching, we regularly refer to the wider world and learning language for real purposes.
+To this end, students are offered an exchange trip to France, as outlined below.

 Year 8 and 9 Exchange to Tours France

-This exciting exchange has been running successfully for over 13 years.
-Students from Years 8 and 9 can apply to take part and are matched with students from the College Jean Phillipe Rammeau in Tours.
+This exciting exchange has been running successfully for over 20 years.
+Students from Years 8 and 9 can apply to take part and are matched with students from the College Jean Phillippe Rameau in Tours.
 The French group come to England for 10 days in March and we return to France in June.
 While in France we visit the chateau of the Loire valley as well as Paris and the Futuroscope Theme Park.
 This is a fantastic opportunity to experience life in a French family, improve your language skills and make new friends.

-German is the second language alongside French for half of the year group in Year 7.
-Students are introduced to the language in four lessons over the fortnight, using the course book Echo 1 and quickly build up their basic knowledge and skills.
-In Years 8 and 9 they will use the books Echo 2 and 3 respectively.
-There is currently no German taught in Years 8 and 9.
+German is the second language alongside French for half of the year group in Year 7 and Year 8.
+Students are introduced to the language in three lessons over the fortnight, using the course books Stimmt 1 and 2 and quickly build up their basic knowledge and skills.

 Trips and Exchanges

-In Year 8, students have the opportunity of an extended day trip to Aachen, Germany.
+In Year 8, students have the opportunity to take part in an extended day trip to Aachen, Germany.
 They visit an authentic Christmas market and get a first-hand experience of German culture and language.

 In Year 9, students can take part in the exchange programme with our partner school Gymnasium Gernsheim near Frankfurt.
 Gymnasium Gernsheim have been our partners for about fifteen years and we have done many successful exchanges and projects with them.

-Spanish is the second language alongside French for half of the year group in Year 7 and students have four lessons over two weeks.
+Spanish is the second language alongside French for half of the year group in Year 7 and students have three lessons over two weeks.
 The teaching aims to quickly build up the students' confidence with the language using a wide variety of teaching styles.
-Students are taught in mixed-ability tutor groups.
 The aim of the course is to provide all students with an enjoyable and sound introduction to the language and the country.
-In Year 7, students follow the course book Mira 1 and will move to Mira 2 (red for higher sets, green for lower sets) during Year 8.
+In Year 7, students follow the course book Viva 1 and will move to Viva 2 during Year 8.

 Students opt which language to continue studying during Year 8 so that in Year 9 learning can focus on ensuring a solid grammatical base, whilst constantly broadening the leaner's vocabulary.
-Students continue to have four lessons over the fortnight and use Mira 3 (red for higher tier, green for foundation tier).
+Students have six lessons over the fortnight in year 9 and 4 lessons in years 10 and 11.
+We follow the Viva GCSE for Edexcel textbooks.
 Students are motivated and encouraged to develop their language abroad and we offer an exchange opportunity, as outlined below:

 Year 10 and 12 Exchange to Zaragoza (Spain)